huttadam/API-Webserver-Travel-Plan/README.md

 ### R9 Discuss the database relations to be implemented in your application

 The relationships depicted in the User models are the same in nature but are displayed different in the database.
 As the ERD in R6 shows the lines linking the Primary keys and the foreign keys.
 The symbols of the end of these lines represent the nature of the the relationships.
-For my application the same type of relation ship is used throughout the entities and this is the one to many relationship.
+For my application the same type of relationship is used throughout the entities and this is the one to many relationship.
 This is depicted using the below. the left side represents one entity and the right side represents 0 or many that can be related with.

 ![crowsfoot](./docs/one%20to%20many.png)